-In the 6 years that I’ve been investigating reportedly haunted locations throughout northern Utah, one of the places that people always want to tell me about is the Ben Lomond Hotel in Ogden.
+In the 6 years that I’ve been investigating reportedly haunted locations throughout northern Utah, one of the places that people always want to tell me about is the Bigelow Hotel in Ogden.
 Ogden has always been one of my favorite cities to investigate in because it has a very wild past, most of which is focused on or near a 3 block area known as Ogden’s Historic 25th.
-The Ben Lomond sits at the Eastern end of 25th Street, on the other end of 25th sits another favorite spot of mine, the Union Station.
+The Bigelow sits at the east end of 25th Street, on the other end of 25th sits another favorite spot of mine, the Union Station.

 The Ben Lomond Hotel has a few ghost stories floating around the internet.
 As with other locations I’ve researched, the truth behind the Ben Lomond’s past was far more interesting and tragic than I could have imagined.
 Before starting my research, I tried to find as many stories of the hotel’s ghosts as I could, just to see if maybe some of these stories had a basis in fact.
 The most popular tale involves a bride who came to the hotel on her honeymoon and tragically drowned in the bathtub of room 1102.
 Shortly after her death, it’s said that her son arrives at the hotel to gather her personal belongings and he was so distraught over her death that he commits suicide in the adjoining room, room 1101.
 Oddly enough no mention is ever made about her groom!